 Further tests are recommended to evaluate the metallurgical performances of the tailings samples, including the sulphide tailings samples.
 The test work should be conducted on samples that better represent the tailings Mineral Resources.
 The test work should focus on the processing condition optimization, including regrinding particle size, cyanide concentration and leaching retention time.
-Cyanide destruction tests on the leach residues and leach residue characterization should also be conducted.
-A detailed trade-off study should be undertaken to characterize the current conditions of the sulphide tailings and to determine whether the re-treatment of this material would contribute to the profitability of the oxide tailings project.
+Cyanide destruction tests on the leach residues and leach residue characterization should also be further conducted.
+The water management plan should be further investigated.

-The estimated cost for the test work, excluding sampling, is approximately Cdn\$150,000.
+The estimated cost for the test work, excluding sampling, is approximately Cdn\$250,000.